10 Traits of Successful School Leaders

 Vision is perhaps one of the most important qualities a leader can have as it provides momentum and direction, not just for the team leader but for each and every team member.
 Of course, in order for leaders to be successful in pursuing their vision and enacting their plan, they must pair their vision with unrelenting passion.
 Vision and passion from an effective leader should generate inspiration, motivation and excitement that permeates throughout the school.

-In a study published by the UK-based Education Trust entitled “Successful School Leadership,” it was reported that “effective headteachers provide a clear vision and sense of direction for the school.
+According to a “Successful School Leadership” report published by UK-based Education Development Trust, “Effective headteachers provide a clear vision and sense of direction for the school.
 They prioritize.
 They focus the attention of staff on what is important and do not let them get diverted and sidetracked with initiatives that will have little impact on the work of the students.”

 5. They Create Collaborative, Inclusive Learning Environments